MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live-sandboxes.md

 The below examples show some of the benefits of using multiple sandboxes.

-> **Note**: If you are in the Xbox Creators Program, you may only have one sandbox.
-If you have need to create multiple sandboxes, please apply to the ID@Xbox program.
+> **Note**: If you are in the Xbox Creators Program, you can only have one sandbox.
+To create multiple sandboxes, you must be in the Managed Partners Program; see

 #### Service config isolation